DReichLab/cTools/README.prepare.md

 ***Notes***:
 htsbox is required by ccompress.
 The input files sample.fa and sample.mask.fa need to be in the same folder.
-The output files will be in the same folder of sample.fa.
+The output files will be in the same folder of the input files.

 ## 3. cmakefilter